Existence of unimodular triangulations - positive results: Introduction

-\item The bound in Theorem~\ref{thm:KMW-effective} is doubly exponential both in the dimension and the volume of the starting polytope.
+There are several open questions concerning the dilation factors $c$ that make the dilation $cP$ have a unimodular triangulation.
+Among them we can mention the following: \begin{enumerate} \item Is it true that if $c_1P$ and $c_2P$ have unimodular triangulations, then $(c_1+c_2)P$ has one?
+That is, is the set of valid dilation factors a subsemigroup of $\N$?
+This is known to hold for empty simplices in dimension three~\cite{SantosZiegler}, but not in general. \item Is it true that for every $P$ there is a $c_0$ such that $cP$ has a unimodular triangulation for all $c\ge c_0$?
+This is Problem 5 in \cite{BGTproblems}.
+Remember that it is not always true that if $cP$ has a (regular, flag) unimodular triangulation then $(c+1)P$ has one too (see Example~\ref{kmw:eg:c+1}) \item The bound in Theorem~\ref{thm:KMW-effective} is doubly exponential both in the dimension and the volume of the starting polytope.
 Is there a singly exponential one?
 Is there a bound depending on dimension but not on volume (a bound ``constant in fixed dimension'')?
 Is the latter true at least in dimension four?

+We do not believe a global bound (in fixed dimension) to exists for $d \ge 5$.
+However, given a triangulation of a $d$-polytope $P$ in which no simplex has volume greater than $V$, we believe that a dilation factor $c$ of about $ d^V$ should be sufficient for $cP$ to have a unimodular triangulation.

 \end{enumerate}